myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-02.md

 }
 ```

-We also use a `IStartupFilter` to register the above middleware as early on as possible so the tenant specific services are available for the rest of the application to use.
+We also use a `IStartupFilter` to register the middleware as early on as possible in the pipeline so the tenant specific services are available for the rest of the application to use.

 ```csharp
  /// <summary>